astreum/whitepaper/README.md

 This upgrade will add an application platform called Fusion.

-The Fusion Language is a multi-paradigm statically-typed programming language for building Fusion Applications.
+The Fusion Language is a multi-paradigm statically-typed programming language for developing Fusion Applications.

 The Fusion Virtual Machine is the native runtime for Fusion Bytecode and has a direct interface to the Astreuos Account State.